lino-framework/lino/docs/community/index.rst

   Follow what's going on and tell us your opinion about Lino.
   Tell other people the advantages of Lino.

-- Vendors of software solutions --
-  Consider whether Lino is the right product for one of your customers.
+- Vendors of software solutions -- Consider whether Lino is the right product for one of your customers.
 Primary target are small and medium-sized companies who need a customized database application.
   Consider becoming yourself a support provider by training your employees on Lino.
 See also :doc:`/about/license`

+- System administrators -- Show the :ref:`demos` to your users and analyze whether they might need a Lino application.

 - Internet hosting providers --
   Add one of the :ref:`lino.projects` to your shared host offers.

-- System administrators --
-  :ref:`Install Lino <lino.tutorial.quickstart>`
-  on one of your computer systems.
-  Show it to your users and analyze whether they might need a Lino application.

-- Web designers --
-  Help us to make this website better.

 - Business project managers --
   Help us to find or found organizations that offer